Kyler Murray Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Matchup vs. Seattle

-- In five matchups against the Seahawks, Murray averaged 197.6 passing yards per game, 75.9 yards fewer than his over/under for Sunday.
+- In five matchups against the Seahawks, Murray averaged 197.6 passing yards per game, 74.9 yards fewer than his over/under in Sunday's game.

-- Murray threw at least a pair of TDs twice in those contests against the Seahawks, while throwing a touchdown pass in three games.
+- Murray threw multiple touchdown passes twice in those contests against the Seahawks, while throwing a touchdown pass in three games.

-- The Seahawks are conceding 282.9 passing yards per game this year, the NFL's 31st-ranked pass defense.
+- The Seahawks are giving up 282.9 passing yards per game this year, the NFL's 31st-ranked pass defense.

-- The Seahawks' defense is 10th in the NFL, giving up 1.4 passing touchdowns per game.
+- At 1.4 passing TDs conceded per game, the Seahawks defense is ranked 10th in the league.

 Recent Performances

-- In last week's outing against the Cowboys, Murray threw for 263 yards while completing 68.4% of his passes, while tossing two touchdowns.
+- In last week's outing against the Cowboys, Murray threw for 263 yards while completing 68.4% of his passes, while throwing two touchdowns.

-- Murray tacked on 44 yards on nine carries, averaging 4.9 yards per attempt.

-- Murray has thrown for 765 passing yards over his last three games (255.0 per game) and has a 62.3% completion percentage (76-of-122), throwing four touchdown passes with one interception.

 Murray's Arizona Teammates